Semrush helps you:

 Why does this matter?

-Backlinko – Mobile SEO guide
+Backlinko – On-page SEO

 Simple.

-2. Write Unique Titles, Descriptions and Content
+2. Write Unique Titles, Descriptions, and Content

 Avoiding duplicate content is one of the most important SEO best practices to keep in mind.